theme-controller/thcon/docs/content/index.md

   title: thcon
 ---

-<h1 id="index__title">thcon, A Configurable Theme Controller</h1>
+<h1 id="index__title">thcon, a config-driven theme controller</h1>

 Sometimes it's bright.
 Sometimes it's not. \
 Sometimes your eyes just need a break.

-`thcon` switches all your apps between dark and light themes with one command.
+`thcon` switches programs and applications between dark and light themes with one command.

 ## What it Is
-A small, configuration-driven command-line tool that switches themes in many apps.
-You make your apps look the way you want in dark mode and in light mode, then list those theme names in a `thcon.toml` file.
+A small command-line tool + config file that switches themes in many apps.
+You make your tools look the way you want in dark mode and in light mode, then list those theme names in a `thcon.toml` file.
 Running `thcon dark` switches them all to dark mode, and `thcon light` brings them all back to light mode.